 Example of Monte Carlo Integration

-Approximate the integral \int_0^1x^2\ dx using the Monte Carlo method.
+Approximate the integral KaTeX parse error: KaTeX doesn't work in quirks mode. using the Monte Carlo method.

 The code for the above steps is shown below.